 - Businesses that use contractors, rather than employees

 - Excessive charitable donations, including gifts of non-cash items to Goodwill and other organizations

 - Using numbers that look like estimates

-Keep in mind that auditors are instructed to review Google and social media for taxpayers that they are auditing.
+Keep in mind that auditors are instructed to review Google and social media for taxpayers who they are auditing.
 They will be looking for evidence of expensive trips or a lifestyle inconsistent with the tax returns.

 In particular, the IRS is looking for skimming cash from sales, stolen cash, stolen goods later used for resale, and fraudulent disbursements.

-Examples of cash-based business which are on the IRS radar include bail bond companies, beauty shops, car washes, coin operating amusements, convenience stores, mini-marts, bodegas, laundromats, scrap metal businesses, and taxicabs.
-The IRS is also devoting audit resources to the “underground economy,” which includes used car sales, child care, house cleaning, pet sitting, tree trimming, hauling, and construction.
+Examples of cash-based business which are on the IRS radar include bail bond companies, beauty shops, car washes, coin operating amusements, convenience stores, mini-marts, bodegas, laundromats, scrap metal businesses and taxicabs.
+The IRS is also devoting audit resources to the “underground economy,” which includes used car sales, child care, house cleaning, pet sitting, tree trimming, hauling and construction.

 It is also worth mentioning that state departments of revenue are also aggressively auditing cash-based businesses for under-reported revenue on sales tax returns.
 If the state catches you, they will happily share the information with the IRS.